Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.

 When you see a man failing in life, he likely did not rule his tongue.
 You can see the failure in his marriage(s), with his children, and in his profession.
 Criticism and harshness cost him affection.
 Exaggerations and extreme words cost him trust.
 Complaining and whining cost him influence.
 Arrogance and disrespect of authority cost him promotions.
 Too many words cost him listeners.
 Backbiting and talebearing cost him respect.
 Foolishness and jesting cost him honor.
 Unkept promises made him a liar.
-He is dead!
+He is ruined.

 He committed suicide with his tongue!
 He ate the fruit of death!
 He used the power of his tongue to his own destruction.
 He would not rule his spirit or teach his tongue wisdom (Pr 16:23; 25:28).
 Therefore, both God and men punished him for his verbal folly.
 God turned to be his enemy, and men avoided him and cut him out of their friendships and profitable endeavors.
 He used the power of his tongue to his own destruction and death.